 4. Design and Create Engaging Landing Pages

-So, to generate more conversions, you need to create persuasive, compelling, and strong copy for your landing page.
+To generate more conversions, you need to create persuasive, compelling, and strong copy for your landing page.
 Also, make sure that you optimize the content for relevant keywords and create an effective campaign.

 This will help Google to understand that it’s associated with your ad and will help you gain a higher ranking on relevant search results.
 When you create content for your landing page, make sure you highlight solutions to your audience’s pain points.